Cat Tail Position Meanings: What Does It Mean When It’s Tucked, Twitching, Up, Down, Or Between The Legs

-This type of swishing also occurs when your kitty is stalking a prey.
+This type of swishing also occurs when your kitty is stalking prey.
 Moreover, it could also indicate excitement or an invitation for another furball to join a play session.

-When a kitty entwines its tail around something it’s expressing its affection towards something or somebody.
-Some cats will even do this as a way to plead for food, attention or play sessions.
+When a kitty entwines its tail around something, it’s expressing its affection towards something or somebody.
+Some cats will even do this as a way to plead for food, attention, or play sessions.

-Sometimes your cat may twitch, swish or whip its tail not because of the way it perceives its surroundings, but due to health reasons.
-If your kitty is suffering from an undiagnosed health issue it may try to signal the disorder through the movement of its tail or the position in which it’s being held up, down or sideways.
+Sometimes your cat may twitch, swish, or whip its tail not because of the way it perceives its surroundings, but due to health reasons.
+If your kitty is suffering from an undiagnosed health issue, it may try to signal the disorder through the movement of its tail or the position in which it’s being held up, down, or sideways.